Detecting White Dwarf Binary Mergers with Gravitational Waves: Evolution of White Dwarf Binaries

 The latest stages of the binary between when mass transfer becomes critical ($-\dot{M}_2>0.01\,M_\odot\,{\rm yr}^{-1}$) and the coalescence are of great interest, as well as their final effects and outcome.
 Some studies have tried to predict this with hydrodynamical simulations~\cite{Dan2012,Pakmor_2012,Sato_2016}.
 Several different events remain possible for describing the end of these binaries, depending on the stability of mass transfer, their masses and their compositions, and could or could not lead to Type Ia supernovae~\cite{Shen_2015,Yungelson2016,Sato_2016}.
 Some of the possible products are the formation of a more massive WD, the collapse of a neutron star, SN Ia, but also many other fainter thermonuclear explosions.

 MAGIS will measure the GW signature of the latest stages of any WDB loud enough to be detected, predicting their coalescence and shedding light on the different types of runaways and their conditions, for SN Ia as well as other outcomes.
 In this paper, we focus mainly on the possible progenitors of SN Ia, since these events are of great interest to cosmology.
 SN Ia are very energetic explosions expected to be generated from a runaway fusion of WD carbon-oxygen cores, which completely disrupts the star.
-These detonations are, in fact, very peculiar because of their unique spectral features, which present no hydrogen or helium spectral lines, making them easily recognisable, and also because of their uniformity in brightness and duration, making them suitable for measuring their distance as standard candles.
-In addition, due to the SN Ia afterglow, which lasts for weeks, this WDB outcome does not suffer the urgency of observation in the EM spectrum after coalescence, as is the case with LVK observations.
+These detonations are peculiar because of their unique spectral features, which present no hydrogen or helium spectral lines, making them easily recognisable.
+Additionally, they are considered standard candles as they are particularly suitable for measuring distances, due to their very consistent brightness curve and duration.
+The SN Ia afterglow lasts for weeks, however, the earlier it is observed, the more information can be obtained.
+Having the GW signal would allow prediction of when mergers would occur, allowing observations to be made before and during the merger/SN Ia event, thus improving the information available.
 In the DD scenario, the conditions to produce SN Ia can arise in multiple situations.
 For example, one option is that, due to accretion, the internal pressure of the accretor increases, together with its mass, triggering the detonation.
 Another option is that the SN Ia is triggered by the shock of a first explosion from helium that has accumulated in an outer layer.
 This latter prospect is called the dynamically driven double-degenerate double-detonation scenario~\cite{Kosakowski2022}.
 The possibilities that lead to SN Ia are several and complex, making it hard to anticipate the combinations of WDB masses which act as their progenitors.
 For this reason, following the article~\cite{Shen_2015}, we selected two regions in the WDB masses space $M_1-M_2$ for producing the supernovae of interest, which depict two distinct and extreme scenarios: \begin{enumerate}[label=\roman*.] \item \underline{Conservative SN Ia scenario}: assume the only WD mass combinations that are expected to directly produce SN Ia explosions are:

 \item \underline{Optimistic SN Ia scenario}: assume a broader spectrum of WDB mass combinations can generate SN Ia, either directly or through secondary effects:

 \end{enumerate} These regions were chosen as they represent the two far ends of WDB mass regions that go SN Ia, hence it is reasonable to expect that the real scenario will fall in between these two extreme cases.
 An illustrative description of these mass regions is shown in \autoref{fig:WDBweighted}.